Shopify/handy/README.md

  </p>
 </p>

-5. Watch the editor and wait for the animation to complete and output a finished `.abc` filename.
+5. Every time you stop recording, the client (the `Handy` app) will send a `.jsonlines` file to the server (the Unity editor).
+The server will then immediately start playing back the recording (you will see your hands moving around in Unity's viewport).
+Once it finishes playing the recording (you will see your hands freeze in Unity's viewport), it will output a finished `.abc` filename in Unity's console.

 <p align="center">
  <img src="https://github.com/Shopify/handy/blob/main/readme_images/final_abc.png" width="848"/>